(Including Fillers, Wrinkle Relaxers (Ex. Botox) And Kybella)

-- The best results depend on follow up and collaboration with your doctor.
-Specifically in the case of the neurotoxins (Botox, Dysport, Xeomin), treatment is required at about four months apart.
+- The best results depend on the follow-up and collaboration with your doctor.
+Specifically, in the case of the neurotoxins (Botox, Dysport, Xeomin), treatment is required at about four months apart.
 While it is understandable to want a treatment that is “permanent,” none of the neurotoxins achieve a permanent effect.
-In my view, this is not a criticism that should be a “deal breaker.”
+In my view, this is not a criticism that should be a “deal-breaker.”
 Excellent treatment requires only three visits per year, and all of the agents have an amazing record of both safety and effectiveness.
-Three visits in a year are a frequency that is far less than many people need for hair styling, manicure, massage, or acupuncture.
+Three visits in a year are a frequency that is far less than many people's need for hairstyling, manicure, massage, or acupuncture.

 Stay tuned for more detailed information about these non-surgical therapies at our web site!